Meeshkan/unmock-style-guide/README.md

 ## Contributing

 Thanks for wanting to contribute!
-The best way to get involved is to [open an issue](https://github.com/unmock/unmock-style-guide/issues) or grab one of the ones that we already have open.
-We'd also love any ideas for how to make this style guide more [immediately usable](https://github.com/unmock/unmock-style-guide/issues/2).
+The best way to get involved is to [open an issue](https://github.com/meeshkan/unmock-style-guide/issues) or grab one of the ones that we already have open.
+We'd also love any ideas for how to make this style guide more [immediately usable](https://github.com/meeshkan/unmock-style-guide/issues/2).

-Please note that this repository is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this repository is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating, you agree to abide by its terms.